We are proud to announce that GoldenCheetah v3.1 was released.

 The power output at this point has been shown to be closely related to FTP and CP (although CP is typically a bit higher).
 From here if we go harder then lactate will build up much faster and we will start to feel a heavy burning sensation in our legs.
 Eventually we will crash and burn as we hit our maximum HR and can’t get enough oxygen in, let alone clear the lactate in our legs.

-Performance at the LTP has been shown to be an excellent predictor of performance in shorter events like the 10KM or a cycling 40km TT.
-But much less so for events of a longer duration — CP and FTP are not good indicators of endurance performance but as they change it will indicate if the lactate curve is shifting to the left or the right.
+Performance at the LTP has been shown to be a good predictor of performance in shorter events like the 10KM or a cycling 40km TT, with most athletes able to hold power at the LTP for between 45 and 65 minutes.
+It is not such a good predictor of performance in events of a longer duration — hence CP and FTP are not good indicators of endurance performance but as they change it will indicate if the lactate curve is shifting to the left or the right.

 So, if we can shift the blood lactate curve to the right we can exercise harder for longer at the same level of perceived effort.
 Or as Greg Lemond famously once said 'It doesn't get easier, you just go faster' — we will still hit the LTP, just at a higher power output.